stillmattwest/machine_learning_spec/Notes/Week 01/Part 01 - Introductory Material/04 Unsupervised Learning Part 01.md

 After supervised learning, the most-used type of machine learning is unsupervised learning.

-In unsupervised learning, no labels are given from any data.
+In unsupervised learning, no labels are given for any data.
 For example, in a data model meant to find cancerous tumors, no labels are given to the computer to identify a mass as benign or malignant.

 Without these labels, the computer cannot explicitly identify a malignant tumor, but that isn't the goal of unsupervised learning.
 Instead, the model is meant to find interesting patterns in the data.